12 Easy Traditional Chinese New Year Desserts Recipes

 Taro Soup is a popular snack in the Fujian region, and it is part of Fujian cuisine.

-12. Egg Custard Tart Recipe (Chinese New Year desserts)
+12. Hong Kong Egg Tarts (Chinese New Year desserts)

 These easy traditional Chinese New Year desserts are ideal for cheering in the new year, but they're also delicious any time of year.